Rangers vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Rangers have a record of 3-6.
+- The Rangers have been the underdog just one time in the past 10 contests and lost that game.

-- In their last 10 games with a total, the Rangers and their opponents are 4-4-2 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Rangers and their opponents are 4-4-2 when it comes to hitting the over.

-- Sportsbooks have not set a spread for any of the Rangers' last 10 games.
+- Oddsmakers have yet to post a spread in any of the Rangers' past 10 games.

 Rangers Betting Records & Stats

+- The Rangers have won in 14, or 51.9%, of the 27 contests they have been named as odds-on underdogs this year.

+- Texas has entered 27 games this season as the underdog by -110 or more and is 14-13 in those contests.

-- The Rangers have an implied moneyline win probability of 53.5% in this game.
+- The Rangers have an implied victory probability of 52.4% according to the moneyline set for this matchup.

-- In the 84 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 44 times (44-34-6).
+- So far this season, Texas and its opponents have hit the over in 44 of its 85 games with a total.

+- In 10 games with a line this season, the Rangers have a mark of 8-2-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!